reinierdevalk/abtab/README.md

 ## GNU `getopt`
 ### 1. Verifying installation
 >:warning: **Note for macOS users** macOS comes with its own default version of `getopt`, BSD `getopt`, which will be called when using the `getopt` command.
-To call GNU `getopt`, you must prepend the full path to the `bin/` directory in the GNU `getopt` installation directory.
-You can find the full path to the installation directory (`<gnu_getopt_path>`) by running
+To call GNU `getopt`, you need the full path to the GNU `getopt` installation directory (`<gnu_getopt_path>`).
+To find this, run

     $ brew --prefix gnu-getopt

 >If the output shows an error like `Error: No available formula with the name "gnu-getopt"`, indicating that GNU `getopt` is not installed, proceed to Steps 2 and 3.
+In the unlikely case where the output is a path that is neither `/opt/homebrew/opt/gnu-getopt/` nor `/usr/local/opt/gnu-getopt/` (the typical GNU `getopt` installation directories), you must note it down -- you will need it again during the installation of `abtab`.

 The current version of `abtab` requires GNU `getopt` 2.35.2 or higher.
 To verify whether GNU `getopt` is installed and meets the minimum required version, run (macOS)